Build System

 DATA = sql/$(EXTENSION)--$(EXTVERSION).sql $(UPGRADE_SCRIPTS)

-Upgrade support starts with 1.2.1: there is a chain
+Upgrade support starts with 1.2.1: back-upgrade scripts were

 Writing an Upgrade Script